marek-lubieniecki/6dof_rocket_flight_simulator/README.md

 Matlab script to calculate a trajectory of a rocket influenced by a wind.

+main.m - main script to run the simulation config - folder containing config.m script with the launchpad, rocket and wind definition

 View of the trajectory in Earth centered coordination system:
 ![plot](./readme_pictures/earth_trajectory.PNG)